Atlanta metro

 Roofing in metro Atlanta is a wind-and-water-management discipline shaped by the Southeast's distinctive combination of long, hot, humid summers and severe-thunderstorm-prone springs and falls.
 Per the National Severe Storms Laboratory, the Southeast ranks among the highest U.S. regions for tornado-warned severe-storm activity outside the traditional plains, and the metro Atlanta footprint sees regular wind events that push 3-tab shingles past their original warranty envelope.
 Add a tree canopy that ranks among the densest of any major U.S. metro (the Atlanta Regional Commission's Tree Canopy Study consistently puts canopy cover above 45% in the urban core) and tree-fall and wind-driven debris become recurring causes of roof failure.

-If your roof is past 15 years old or has seen wind or tree damage in any storm since 2022, get matched with vetted Atlanta roofers.
-Most network pros offer a free inspection and written report.
+If your roof is past 15 years old or has seen wind or tree damage in any storm since 2022, talk to Atlanta roofers in our network.
+Most network pros offer a no-charge inspection and written report.

 What's different about roofing in Atlanta